 Complete Archeological Service Associates performed a Class III Cultural Resources Inventory of the Proposed Action area.
-A determination was made that no historic properties will be affected by the project.
-A request for archeological clearance was also submitted to the Navajo Nation Historic Preservation Department (NNHPD).
+Two cultural resource sites were recorded during the surveys.
+A request for archeological clearance with mitigation for the two recorded sites was submitted to the Navajo Nation Historic Preservation Department (NNHPD).
 The Cultural Resources Compliance Form is attached as Appendix 5.